koozala/pacioli/README.md

 <img src="https://github.com/koozala/pacioli/blob/main/doc/Pacioli_Screenshot_1.png" width="450">

+## Command Line Utility

+The package includes a command line `pacioli-cmd.exe` that can be used to process E-Rechnung/Zugferd files in batch jobs and similar scenarios.

 # Platform
 This program is intended for use on Windows.
 It's based on .NET 8 and the GUI is implemented with Windows Forms.